 Its composition and independence are important in establishing the legitimacy of the opinions expressed and the decisions made, in the eyes of the community and wider society as well as the researchers and funders of research.

 Principal RECs should be multidisciplinary and comprised of both men and women.
 They should include at least one external member with no affiliation to the RO in question.
-There should be a chairperson and members who have broad experience and expertise in the areas of research regularly reviewed by the REC, and members who have the confidence and esteem of the research community.
+There should be a chair and members who have broad experience and expertise in the areas of research regularly reviewed by the REC, and members who have the confidence and esteem of the research community.

 Principal RECs would also benefit from including individuals who reflect ethnic diversity, users of specialist health, education or social services (where these are the focus of research activities), individuals with experience of professional care or counselling, and individuals with specific methodological expertise (for example, quantitative or qualitative methods) relevant to the research they review.